-The process of anaerobic fermentation starts with the selection of handpicked, mature super riped coffee cherries that have a degree of sugar.
+The process of anaerobic fermentation starts with the selection of handpicked, mature super riped coffee cherries.
 The coffee is de-pulped and put in stainless steel tanks with limited oxygen.
 During the phase inside the fermentation tank, the levels of O2 diminish and the CO2 increases, creating pressure in the fermentation tank.
 This low oxygen environment changes the composition of the present micro-organisms (e.g. lactic acid bateria), allowing the coffee to develop a unique series of acids, such as fruity malic acids, which will translate to a very complex flavour.

 The drying area has a modern automated oven using 95% of the biomass capacity with 180 heat exchangers which will combust 100% of the husk of the coffee.
 This oven not only consumes less electricity and biomass but also has a double combustion chamber which will minimize air contamination.

 Cordillera de Fuego has also a fully equipped laboratory for quality control, research and development of new coffees and processes.

 The Coffee Quest builds transparent value chains linking growers and roasters.
 We supply only traceable and transparent high-quality coffee.
 In 2020, we dived into the economics behind the beans, in our Quest for radical price transparency.
 Our origin researcher, Marian Osinga, set out interviews with producers, millers and authorities, and led the way into how The Coffee Quest sees price transparency in Costa Rica.